Fibromyalgia, Chronic Pain and Other Medical Conditions Not Objectively Diagnosed – How to Best Prepare Your Case

 Some medical conditions are progressive, degenerative and debilitating, and can be diagnosed with specific tests.
 These diseases include multiple sclerosis, muscular dystrophy, lupus, Type I diabetes, and others.

-However, there are some conditions that are difficult or impossible to measure, or there diagnoses rely on subjective reporting by the patient.
+However, there are some conditions that are difficult or impossible to measure, or their diagnoses rely on subjective reporting by the patient.
 These diseases include fibromyalgia, chronic pain syndrome, and many mental disorders.

 While these conditions can produce symptoms and limitations that substantially interfere with your capacity to perform simple, entry-level work, evaluating the severity is difficult.